-Weather at Mount Kailash and Lake Manasarovar
+Overall Weather at Mount Kailash

-Located in western Tibet, at a high altitude, the weather around Mount Kailash and Lake Manasarovar is colder and harsher than most of the tourist destinations in Tibet, and throughout the year, the average temperatures range from around -12°C to as high as 14°C. Temperatures range greatly from day to night, with an average difference of between 14°C-20°C between night and day, depending on the season.
+Located in western Tibet, at a high altitude, the weather around Mount Kailash is colder and harsher than most of the tourist destinations in Tibet, and throughout the year, the average temperatures range from around -12°C to as high as 14°C. Temperatures range greatly from day to night, with an average difference of between 14°C-20°C between night and day, depending on the season.
 One of the coldest areas of Tibet, Ngari is much colder throughout the year than both Lhasa and Shigatse.

 Spring and autumn temperatures normally range from around 5°C to 17°C in the daytime, with temperatures dropping as low as 0°C to -6°C at night.
 Spring weather is normally fairly dry, with very little rain.
-With the colder winter weather slowly dissipating, the bright sun makes the temperatures feel warmer when out of the biting winds.
+As the colder winter weather slowly passes, the bright sun makes the temperatures feel warmer when out of the biting winds.
 Autumn weather is similarly dry, with a few rain showers sometimes lingering around well into September.
 With the monsoon gone, the weather remains fairly warm through to the end of October, and the plains are still covered in lush green grass from the summer monsoon.

-Spring, from April to June, is one of the best times of the year to visit Lake Manasarovar and Mount Kailash.
-Clear skies, warming temperatures, and a more pleasant climate make this an ideal time to travel to the sacred mountain and take on the grueling three-day Kailash Kora Trek.
+Spring, from April to June, is one of the best times of the year to visit Mount Kailash.
+Clear skies, warming temperatures, and a more pleasant climate make this an ideal time to travel to the sacred mountain and take on the challenging three-day Kailash Kora Trek.
 While it can still feel a little chilly in April, and there is still the chance of snow in the area, the modern asphalt roads are kept well cleared, and by May and June, the warmer weather makes for easier travel and a more pleasant visit.

 Autumn is the second best time to travel to Ngari, which runs from around early September to the end of October.
 Once the summer has passed and the monsoon rains have gone, the skies clear up quickly and the warmer weather that continues after the summer carries on well into September.
 The area is lush and green in the plains and meadows of the region, and while the skies are bright and clear most of the time, there is still the chance of a shower in September.
 By October, the weather has cooled down a little, and the chance of showers has long gone.
 Dry clear weather prevails, cooling slowly towards the end of October.

 The monsoon rains in July and August normally see only around 22mm of rainfall a month, which is little more than a few showers throughout the summer.
 The grass is lush and green, and the plains and prairies are at their most beautiful, with delightful summer blooms dotted across the grasslands.

 Mount Kailash Kora normally lasts for three days and is one of the most challenging treks in Tibet.

-What to Pack for the Trip to Kailash Manasarovar?
+What to Pack for Mount Kailash Tour?